J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 The current policy (v1) looked harmless on its own.
 But it granted one specific, easy-to-overlook permission: `iam:SetDefaultPolicyVersion` — the ability to change *which version* of the policy is active, without needing permission to edit the policy's content at all.

 That's the entire vulnerability.
-Nobody needs to write a new malicious policy or escalate through some elaborate chain — an old, more permissive version was just sitting there, waiting to be reactivated.
+Nobody needs to write a new malicious policy or escalate through some elaborate chain, an old, more permissive version was just sitting there, waiting to be reactivated.

 ## The Exploit